2018 World Cup Host Cities and Venues

 Fans taking in a game in Kaliningrad will be treated to a brand new venue, Kaliningrad Stadium.
 The design of the new stadium is based on Allianz Arena in Munich, which hosted some World Cup games of its own in 2006.
-The 35,000-seat, open-air stadium is scheduled to begin construction in 2015, with a completion date in late 2017.
+Currently under construction, the 35,000-seat, open-air stadium will have a focus on green technology and is scheduled for completion in late 2017.

 Kazan is a lively university city (population 1.3 million) with one of the highest standards of living in Russia, In fact, it could be considered one of the most widely appealing cities on the World Cup schedule in 2018.
 Tourism here is on the rise with plenty to see from historical buildings (Kazan recently celebrated its millennium) to live opera or ballet to trendy restaurants and boutiques.
 As one of Russia’s sports capitals, it’s a fantastic city to spend time in during the World Cup.